 Research Methodology

-This section outlines the research methodology employed in the study, including the sampling design, techniques, and tools for data collection, processing, and analysis.
-The study follows a descriptive research approach aimed at examining the academic and social challenges faced by children admitted under SEDGs in private unaided elementary schools, as well as their perceptions of the school’s social environment.
+The study followed a descriptive research approach aimed at examining the academic and social challenges faced by children admitted under SEDGs in private unaided elementary schools, as well as their perceptions of the school’s social environment.

 To achieve this, primary data on the implementation of Section 12(1)(c) of the RTE Act, 2009, concerning the admission of SEDG children in elementary schools, was gathered from two districts of Madhya Pradesh.
 Given the availability of this data, a multi-stage sampling design was adopted to select districts, blocks, and schools.
-The selection of children for participation in the research study was based on their readiness and willingness.
+The selection of children for participation in the research study was voluntary and based on informed consent.

-4.1 Districts/ Blocks/ Schools within a State
+4.1 Study Area and Sampling Design

+A multi-stage sampling procedure was adopted for the selection of districts, blocks, schools, and participants:

 Two districts were selected for the study: (a) Sehore, an aspirational district in Madhya Pradesh as identified by NITI Aayog (2018), and (b) Vidisha, a non-aspirational district in Madhya Pradesh.